Powerball Cookies

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

 These no bake energy bites have been a long-time favorite in my home.
-Look no further for a healthy, satiating, freezer-friendly snack.
+Powerball Cookies are a healthy, satiating, freezer-friendly snack.
+Make sure to make a double batch too.
+Not only do these make a great afternoon snack, they can also be a great breakfast!

 Much to Love About These Energy Bites

-Confession time: I make this no bake energy bites recipe every single afternoon.
-Just a few of these cookies help me POWER through the 2 p.m. doldrums.
+- Delicious: Confession time: I make Powerballs nearly every afternoon.
+Just a few of these snack cookies help me POWER through the 2 p.m. doldrums.
 They are SO tasty with a cup of coffee, too.

-Lastly, these are so simple to make that even kids can do this!
-Have these help you make a big batch to keep in the freezer.
+- Simple to Make: Lastly, these are so simple to make that even kids can do this!

 Ingredients Needed

-- 1 cup of any combination of add-ins: chopped nuts (i.e. chopped pecans, sliced almonds, etc.), unsweetened shredded coconut, chia seeds, soft dried fruits (i.e. raisins, dried cranberries, etc)
+- Possible add-ins: unsweetened shredded unsweetened coconut, chopped nuts (i.e. chopped pecans, sliced almonds, etc.), chia seeds, soft dried fruits (i.e. raisins, dried cranberries, etc), M&Ms.

-Like I mentioned, this recipe is so simple that the kids can help you!
+Like I mentioned, this no bake cookie recipe is so simple that the kids can help you!

 - Round up all of the ingredients you want to use and add them all into a big ‘ol mixing bowl.
 Stir like crazy to make sure all the ingredients are well combined.